johnofleek/OctaveOrp/README.md

 Have a look at the C folder for more information and examples of Arduino and mingw builds.

-There is some api documentation in the docs/doxy folder
+There is some api documentation in the docs/doxy folder - this will be added to as the project progresses

 The C project is now working with Arduino AVR mega